All prices are in USD per person, based on double occupancy.

 Day 6: Day off

 Have a day to relax or enjoy the city on your own.
-You might want to visit a Guelaguetza Folkloric Show, have a great mole for lunch, see how tlayudas are made at the local market and do some shopping of course!
+You might want to visit a Guelaguetza Folkloric Show, or else have a great mole for lunch, see how tlayudas are made at the local market and do some shopping of course!
 Today we offer an optional tour to a market in one of the surrounding villages (not included).

 Day 7: Oaxaca – Puebla